ariellev/GettingAndCleaningData/CodeBook.md

 ##DATA COLLECTION DESCRIPTION
 <br/>

-  _if you are familiar with the experiment you may jump to_ [CLEANING THE DATA](https://github.com/ariellev/GettingAndCleaningData/blob/master/CodeBook.md#cleaning-the-data)
+  _if you are familiar with the experiment you may skip this phase and start at_ [CLEANING THE DATA](https://github.com/ariellev/GettingAndCleaningData/blob/master/CodeBook.md#cleaning-the-data)
 <br/>

 ###EXPERIMENT